Steve Case’s Revolution backs Resolute Innovation to connect companies with R&D

 “The tech transfer process needs to be re-imagined,” said Case.
 He believes Resolute will “emerge as the leading platform in building this bridge between innovators with ideas and intellectual properties with businesses that can take those ideas and commercialize them and scale them.”

-A lot of the research is provided by universities, including Columbia University (my alma mater), which has a partnership with Resolute.
+A lot of the research is provided by universities, including Columbia University (my alma mater), which is teaming up with Resolute.
 Other ideas stem from startups, hospitals, federal laboratories and research institutes.

 Resolute makes money by selling subscriptions to its software.
 The team says it has thousands of customers and has been working with Fortune 500 companies and other large institutions.